kiding/Images2Pen/readme.md

 1. Download the zip file from [Downloads][2], extract it.

-2. Launch Terminal.app on you Mac.
+2. Launch Terminal.app.
+It may be located at /Applications/Utilites.

 3. Drag and drop Images2Pen onto Terminal window from Downloads folder.